 This can happen to anyone.
 One day you're no longer 20 and your abs have gone.
 The next thing you've got a gut.
 If you want serious results, you need that explosive moment, to step-up and dare to change.

 The desire is one thing.
 But without a plan it's all just a pipe-dream.
 And don't let anyone else tell you what you want.
 Be honest with yourself.
 Some people are embarrassed to say what they really want and that's one reason you can end up failing.

 Jack's goals were honest.
 And that's what we set out to achieve.
-"I wanted to reduce my body fat percentage whilst maintaining as much muscle mass as possible," says Jack.
+"I wanted to reduce my body fat percentage but also increase lean muscle, effectively losing as little weight as possible," says Jack.
 "I wanted to look amazing."

 Never be ashamed of honesty.
 Write it down.
 Use pictures of celebs as motivation.
 If there's one thing I've learned from taking thousands of men through online training, it's that knowing your goals is essential to reaching them.

 3) Use the mirror as your ally